-Report cards are issued each nine week period for Grades K-56.
-The first progress report of the year for kindergarten and 1st grade-will be given to parents at a scheduled parent conference.
-In-For all grades, in order to earn a grade on his/her-for the report card, the student must be enrolled in a school for two thirds of the grading period.
+Report cards are issued each nine week period for Grades K-6.
+The first progress report of the year for kindergarten will be given to parents at a scheduled parent conference.
+For all grades, in order to earn a grade for the report card, the student must be enrolled in a school for two-thirds of the grading period.
 Specifically, with a 45 day grading period, the student must be enrolled for 30 days.